tkarabela/ensight-reader/docs/source/index.rst

 This library provides a pure Python reader for the EnSight Gold data format, a common format for results of computational fluid dynamics (CFD) simulations.
+It also comes with a few CLI tools, notably ``ensight_transform`` which allows you to perform in-place scaling/translation/etc. of the geometry in your case.

 It's designed for efficient, selective, memory-mapped access to data from EnSight Gold case -- something that would be useful when importing the data into other systems.